wazuh/wazuh-documentation/source/deployment-options/offline-installation/installation-assistant.rst

 .. note:: You need root user privileges to run all the commands described below.

-Please, make sure that a copy of the ``wazuh-install-files.tar.gz`` and ``wazuh-offline.tar.gz`` files, created during the initial configuration step, is placed in your working directory.
+Please, make sure that a copy of the ``wazuh-install-files.tar`` and ``wazuh-offline.tar.gz`` files, created during the initial configuration step, is placed in your working directory.

 Installing the Wazuh indexer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^